-(1) "Interstate system" has the same meaning as in 23 U.S.C.A.
-101.

-(2)"Commercial bus" means a motor vehicle designed for carrying more than nine passengers and used for the transportation of persons for compensation.
+"Interstate system" has the same meaning as in 23 U.S.C.A.
+101. "Commercial bus" means a motor vehicle designed for carrying more than (2)nine passengers and used for the transportation of persons for compensation.

-"Noncommercial bus" includes but is not limited to a school bus, or a (3) motor vehicle operated solely for the transportation of persons associated with a charitable or nonprofit organization.
+(3) "Noncommercial bus" includes but is not limited to a school bus, or a motor vehicle operated solely for the transportation of persons associated with a charitable or nonprofit organization.

-"Outerbelt" means a portion of a freeway that is part of the interstate (4) system and is located in the outer vicinity of a major municipal corporation or group of municipal corporations, as designated by the Director.

-(5) "Rural" means outside urbanized areas, as designated in accordance with 23 USC 101, and outside of a business or urban district.
+- "Outerbelt" means a portion of a freeway that is part of the interstate (4) system and is located in the outer vicinity of a major municipal corporation or group of municipal corporations, as designated by the Director. - (5) "Rural" means an area outside urbanized areas and outside of a business or urban district, and areas that extend within urbanized areas where the roadway characteristics remain mostly unchanged from those outside the urbanized areas.